 6.3.2.4.2 PDCCH-ordered RACH to an inter-frequency candidate cell in FR1 for LTM

-Editor's Note: This test case is incomplete in following aspects:

-[ ] still exist in this case

-Interruption requirement needs to be clarified by RAN4

 6.3.2.4.2.1 Test Purpose

 This test is to verify the requirement for the NR FR1-NR FR1 PDCCH-ordered RACH to an inter-frequency candidate cell in FR1 for LTM.
 This test is for UE supporting PDCCH-ordered RACH to an inter-frequency candidate cell, whose SSB is outside active BWPs of the UE.